 You’ll also want to ask for their driver license number, legal name, home address and phone number.
 Besides personal information, you’ll also want to ask about their insurance.
 To that end, ask for their insurance policy number and provider.

 Further, if there are any witnesses to the accident, take down their names and contact numbers.
 This will come in handy if the case ends up going to court (otherwise it’s your word against the other driver’s word).

 Other information you’ll want to take down about the accident includes the street name and main intersection.
 It also doesn’t hurt to take photos of the accident scene.
-This will help figure out who is as fault when it comes time to filing a claim with your insurance company.
+This will help figure out who is at fault when it comes time to file a claim with your insurance company.